jonathanwong110/bookstore/README.md

 ## Installation

 1. Clone or download BookStore.
-2. Navigate to the bookStore-backend folder in your terminal
+2. Navigate to the bookstore-backend folder in your terminal
 3. Run bundle install
 4. Run rails db:migrate
 5. Run rails s
 6. Create another terminal
-7. Navigate to the bookStore-frontend folder
+7. Navigate to the bookstore-frontend folder
 8. Run npm start

 ## Contributing